 Defining a Default ParticleShader Instance

-You can now define a default particle shader instance to be shared.
+>>HEREYou can now define a default particle shader instance to be shared.
 Recall from working with other types of shaders in the previous chapters that shaders are created once and shared engine-wide in the shader_resoruces.js file in the src/engine/core folder.

 Begin by editing the shader_resources.js file in the src/engine/core folder to define the constant, variable, and accessing function for the default particle shader.